SessionsBot/.github/.github/SUPPORT.md

 ---

+## 🤯 Still need help?

+You can get in direct contact with a member of our Support Team by sending an email to [support@sessionsbot.fyi](mailto:support@sessionsbot.fyi)
+- Please allow at most 7 bussiness days for a reponse as our team is small.

 ## 🙏 Thank You

 We appreciate you being part of the community — your feedback, questions, and insights help improve this project for everyone!